Camilovelag/Recipe-Application/README.md

 > Describe your project in 1 or 2 sentences.

-**[BlogApp]** This project, created using Ruby on Rails, provides a platform for users to discover and save their favorite recipes.
+**[Recipe Application]** This project, created using Ruby on Rails, provides a platform for users to discover and save their favorite recipes.
 With an intuitive interface and a user-friendly design, users can easily browse through a wide range of recipes, view detailed instructions, and save the ones they like for future reference.

 ## 🛠 Built With <a name="built-with"></a>